aquadrizzt/TomeAndBlood/README.md

 COMPONENT 40: Revised Specialists

-This component defines specialists by what they can do, instead of by what they can't.
-All specialists can cast all spells - there are no opposition schools.
-And each specialist get some active or passive innate abilities that represent their mastery over their particular school of magic.
-Finally, specialists gain the ability to spontaneously convert any of their memorized spells into a spell from their specialty school of one level lower.
+This component gives each specialist kit some active or passive innate abilities that represent their mastery over their particular school of magic.
+Additionally, specialists gain the ability to spontaneously convert any of their memorized spells into a spell from their specialty school of one level lower.
 The special abilities are:
 - Abjurer: when you cast a spell protection, it automatically creates a Spell Shield for free.
 - Conjurer: if SR is installed, you can cast Monster Summoning spells as if they are one level lower.
 - Diviner: IIRC, you get innate (and early) access to Contingency.
 Might also be able to insert one extra spell into contingencies (two spells in Contingency, three in Chain Contingency).